Audition Information Season 73

 How much time will my child commit?

-Rehearsals typically happen over a period of 5-6 weeks.
+Rehearsals typically happen over a period of 5-7 weeks.
 Typically students will rehearse 2 to 5 days a week, around 2 – 3 hours at a time.
+Typically more rehearsal is needed for musicals.

 During the final 10 days of the production, students will likely have 8 out of 10 days where we are rehearsing in the theatre.